gnome-terminator/docs/source/preferences.rst

   **Built-in schemes** (default: Ambience)

     A predefined colour palette can be selected.
-Again there are unexplained differences between Terminator and GNOME Terminal.

-    The default here may be system dependant, with Ambience being an Ubuntu colour scheme.
+The same text applies as used for the *Built in schemes* option under *Foreground and Background* .

   **Colour palette** (default: inactive)